soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

 ### Results
 The AutoML model provided a best accuracy of around 0.78.
 The Voting Ensemble model which was a ensemble of 26 models like Logistic regression, XGBoostClassifier, RandomForestClassifier etc. There wany different models of a single type inthe ensemble with different hyperparameters. each model had a weight assigned to it and a scaling technique for preprocessing the data.
 More details about the model can be obtained in the automl.ipynb notebook

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

-AutoML trianing and Best Model
+AutoML training and Best Model
 ![image](https://github.com/soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/assets/20270621/1fd419df-1227-486e-befa-ddc7f02c8bed)

 ![image](https://github.com/soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/assets/20270621/0d4b6521-2964-46c5-a278-73f3bcfd0857)